Svedrin/meshping/README.md

 # Who do I talk to?

+* First and foremost: Feel free to open an [issue](https://github.com/Svedrin/meshping/issues/new) in this repository. :)
 * If you'd like to get in touch, you can send me an [email](mailto:i.am@svedr.in).
-* I also regularly hang out at the Linux User Group or the [mag.lab](http://mag.lab.sh) in Fulda.
+* I also regularly hang out at the Linux User Group in Fulda.